Common misconceptions about bipolar disorder and how to fight them.

 To this day, if I go a few days without taking my pills, I either sink to an extremely dark and foreboding place, or ascend to such heights that I believe I can fly and take over the world.

 Medication is a part of my life.
 As much as I hate taking those stupid pills, they are here to stay.
 That’s okay.
 As much as I don’t like those little helpers, they allow me to live a mostly sane life.

 Bipolar doesn’t make you dangerous

 Much of today’s media broadcast the message that mental illness makes you violent and dangerous.
-That’s not true.
+That’s not true and a harmful misconception about bipolar disorder.
 In fact, people with a mental illness are generally much less likely to commit a violent act than anyone in the general population.